oneeve8/kobble-data/content/Tutorial2.md

 Then I’ll give you a quick review of the features in Kobble.

-Finally, If you opted for GitHub support, I will briefly show you a few things about GitHub such as how to retrieve information from your GitHub account.
+Finally, If you opted for GitHub support, I will briefly show you a few things about GitHub such as how to You will also learn how to share a channel or track

+retrieve information from your GitHub account.

 Let’s get started.